SooryaGeorge7/JavaScript-VS-Python-Quiz/README.md

 ### Features

+### Future implimentation

+* I would like to create a scoreboard that can take in scores from all the users that have played the quiz so that the current user can view their score position and compare it to others.
+*

 ### Accessibility

 I ensured to provide sufficient accessibility throughout the making of this game site by the following ways: